ProgramFan/cryptfs-cli/README.md

    - `-u, --user <gpg_user>`: Specifies the GPG user/email for encryption.
    - `<repo_dir>`: The directory for the encrypted repository.

+   The command generates a random passphrase, encrypts it to the provided GPG identity, and initializes the backend with deterministic names (`gocryptfs -init` on Linux, `cppcryptfsctl --init` on Windows).
+Config files are written with 0600 permissions.

 2. **Mount a Repository**

    Mounts an encrypted repository to a specified directory.